braedon2/braedonmcdonald.ca/README.md

 Right now I'm using Web Hosting Canada for the domain name, and Digital Ocean for the virtual private server and object storage.

-The rest of the readme are mostly notes for myself.
+The rest of the readme is mostly notes for myself.

 # Project setup